Responsive vs Adaptive Web Design

-With technology at our fingertips nowadays it is extremely important to translate your website to be mobile friendly.
-With that being said, I will dive into the differences of and similarities between Responsive and Adaptive Design.
+With technology at our fingertips nowadays, it is extremely important to translate your website to be mobile-friendly.
+With that being said, I will dive into the differences between Responsive and Adaptive Design.

 Responsive Design

-Responsive Web Design responds to changes in the browser size by stacking different elements accordingly depending on the size of the browser.
-This is done by using what we call media queries, and can be set to respond or stack elements when those certain media queries are hit.
+Responsive Web Design responds to changes in browser size by stacking elements accordingly, depending on the browser’s size.
+This is achieved by using what we call media queries, which can be set to respond or stack elements when specific media queries are met.

 Adaptive Web Design

-Adaptive Web Design differs in that it is only designed for certain browser sizes, or has multiple fixed layout sizes.
-When the URL is loaded it will detect what available space there is depending on the screen size and will place a design to fit within those boundaries.
-For instance, if you open your site up on desktop it will find the appropriate size design to fit within that size.
+Adaptive Web Design differs in that it is only designed for certain browser sizes or has multiple fixed layout sizes.
+When the URL is loaded, it will detect what available space there is, depending on the screen size, and will place a design to fit within those boundaries.
+For instance, if you open your site up on a desktop, it will find the appropriate size design to fit within that size.
 Resizing the browser has no impact on the design.
-See below diagram to help illustrate the difference.
+See the diagram below to help illustrate the difference.

 Pros and Cons

 When it comes to web design, there are both Pros and Cons to how you design it.
-Whether it is Responsive or Adaptive, we recommend taking a step back and look at your goals for the website.
+Whether it is Responsive or Adaptive, we recommend taking a step back and looking at your goals for the website.
 Is it to inform people, or sell a product?
-Every business is different and depending on your strategy this could lend an answer as to what fits best for your company.
+Every business is different, and depending on your strategy, this could provide an answer as to what fits best for your company.

 Responsive Web Design